data-pup/rust-benchmarking-exercises/README.md

 padded with zeros.

-Technically, this algorithm can be implemented to avoid these requirements, but for simplicity we will follow the padding rule.
+Technically, this algorithm can be implemented to avoid these requirements, but for simplicity we will follow this rule and keep both padding and these workarounds out of the scope of this project.

 ## Lessons, Discoveries